Painting + Drawing

 Materials and sustainable choices

 Look for eco‑friendly materials like recycled paper, beeswax crayons and water‑based paints so even the youngest can experiment safely.
-Store colours and pencils in learning games and combine the creative session with crafts & handiwork or building blocks for even more variety.
+Store colors and pencils in learning games and combine the creative session with crafts & handiwork or building blocks for even more variety.
 Reusable art mats protect table and floor.

 Tips & ideas for home

 Schedule regular creative hours: in spring children can paint flowers; in winter cut out snowflakes.
 Make cards for family celebrations or decorative pictures for the kids’ room.
 Pair puzzles or building blocks with motor skill & activity toys to include motor exercises.
-Exhibiting the artwork in the hallway or living room honours the results and motivates further creativity.
+Exhibiting the artwork in the hallway or living room honors the results and motivates further creativity.